rwsite/updatepulse-server/README.md

 ### Special Thanks
 A warm thank you to [Yahnis Elsts](https://github.com/YahnisElsts), the author of [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) and [WP Update Server](https://github.com/YahnisElsts/wp-update-server) libraries, without whom the creation of this plugin would not have been possible.
-Authorisation to use these libraries freely provided relevant licenses are included has been graciously granted [here](https://github.com/YahnisElsts/wp-update-server/issues/37#issuecomment-386814776).
+Authorisation to use and modify these libraries freely (provided relevant licenses are included) has been graciously granted [here](https://github.com/YahnisElsts/wp-update-server/issues/37#issuecomment-386814776).

 ### Compatibility

-* Tested with PHP 8.x - may work with PHP 7.x versions for the most part, but it is not guaranteed
+Tested with PHP 8.x - may work with PHP 7.x versions for the most part, but it is not guaranteed
-* Integration examples for WordPress packages use Plugin Update Checker Library 5.3

 **Pull requests to solve any bugs, improve performance, and keep libraries up to date are welcome and highly encouraged.**
 **Requests to debug or troubleshoot specific setups will not be addressed.**